c3rb3ru5d3d53c/binlex-rs/README.md

 - **🚀 Improved Performance with Caching**: Cached runs often achieve **up to twice the performance** by leveraging a write-once, read-many approach.

 By caching virtual images, binlex maintains high performance while conserving RAM, making repeat runs faster and more efficient.

+## Why Rust?

+🚀✨ I've decided to move the entire binlex project to Rust—it's the perfect mix of performance and safety! 🦀💪

+When working with malware 🕵️, safety-first tech is a must, and Rust totally delivers.
+Plus, Rust embodies the core principles of binlex: simplicity, safety, and speed! ⚡🔥

+Not to mention, Rust makes cross-platform compatibility a breeze 🌍, so you can now use binlex on a variety of systems! 🎉

 ## Building